adewaleoshikoya2021/food-market/README.md

 ---

-# How to run the hello-world with docker compose?
+# How to run the food-market with docker compose?
-This documentation describes how to run the hello-world using [docker compose](https://docs.docker.com/compose/gettingstarted/).
+This documentation describes how to run the food-market using [docker compose](https://docs.docker.com/compose/gettingstarted/).

 ## Before you begin
 1. Make sure you have docker is installed